chadmichaelcox/RailcarTripsApp/README.md

 - Improve CSS styling for better UI aesthetics.
 - Add responsive design to adjust automatically to different screen sizes (currently optimized for 1920x1080).
 - Implement search and filtering in tables for a better user experience.
-- Secure APIs using modern authorization schemes such as JWT or OAuth.
 - Implement user authentication and authorization to control access to the application.
 - Add loading indicators for API calls that take time to process.
 - Implement a reset button to clear existing data before uploading a new file.